-As at 31 August 2018 there was one postulant in formation to be a member of the Community.
-We also encouraged potential recruits to consider joining the Community by running monastic experience weekends as well as welcoming a number of men to live alongside the Community over a number of weeks.
-Some members of the Community act as part-time chaplains for the Roman Catholic pupils at Winchester College, and assist the chaplaincy twice a year at Farleigh Preparatory School.
+During the year a new member completed his noviciate and took his first vows in September 2019.
+Since then another person has joined the community as a postulant.
+Some members of the Community act as part-time chaplains for the Roman Catholic pupils at Winchester College.
 Groups of pupils from other schools, such as London Oratory School, Thorngrove Preparatory School and Woolhampton Primary School, regularly visit the monastery and are offered an insight into the monastic life by one or more members of the Community.
 Pupils from a local school for children with significant autism and attendant learning difficulties attended the monastery regularly for work experience in the gardens and in the housekeeping department.
 Other schools have held retreats at the monastery for their pupils preparing for Confirmation.
-At the tertiary level, the abbot teaches part-time for one term at Oxford
+At the tertiary level, the abbot teaches part-time for one term at Oxford.
+Members of the community are often called on to give talks, mainly to groups who are visiting the monastery.
+In October we hosted an exhibition about Cardinal Manning from the Westminster Diocesan Archives in the Abbey Church.
+One member of the community is preparing for further studies and published a book on the Coptic Martyrs which was launched at the London Oratory in October 2018.